 Q.E.P.
 Co., Inc. Appoints Robert Costello to Board of Directors

-/EIN News/ -- BOCA RATON, Fla., March 06, 2023 (GLOBE NEWSWIRE) -- Q.E.P.
-CO., INC. (OTCQX: QEPC) (the “Company” or “QEP”) is pleased to announce the appointment of Robert Costello to its board of directors as an independent, non-executive director.
+BOCA RATON, Fla., March 06, 2023 (GLOBE NEWSWIRE) -- Q.E.P.
+CO., INC. QEPC (the "Company" or "QEP") is pleased to announce the appointment of Robert Costello to its board of directors as an independent, non-executive director.

 Mr. Costello is a Partner and General Counsel of TTC Equity Partners and brings 30 years of corporate in-house legal, transactional, operational, and business development experience to his current role with TTC.
 Prior to TTC, Mr. Costello held legal and operational senior leadership roles in both multi-national public companies and private companies in the industrial manufacturing, service, fire and security, and distribution sectors.
 In those capacities, Mr. Costello's primary focus included domestic and cross-border merger and acquisition transactions, acquisition financings, and business integration, including three years in Singapore as General Counsel of a public U.S. conglomerate's Asian operations.